Backtracking strategies for accelerated descent methods with smooth composite objectives: A General Fast Iterative Shrinkage/Thresholding Algorithm

-The result reported in Theorem \ref{theo:GFISTA} generalises the ones holding for FISTA and studied in \cite{Nesterov2004,BeckTeboulle2009}.
-In particular, the standard FISTA convergence rate of $O(1/k^2)$ proved in \cite[Theorem 4.4]{BeckTeboulle2009} in the non-strongly convex case ($\mu=q=0$ and $t_0=0$) turns out to be a particular case, while improved linear convergence is shown whenever the composite functional $F$ is $\mu$-strongly convex ($\mu>0$) and an estimate on the Lipschitz constant $L_f$ is available.
+The result reported in Theorem \ref{theo:GFISTA} generalises the ones proved for FISTA in \cite{Nesterov2004,BeckTeboulle2009}.
+In particular, the standard FISTA convergence rate of $O(1/k^2)$ proved in \cite[Theorem 4.4]{BeckTeboulle2009} in the non-strongly convex case ($\mu=q=0$ and $t_0=0$) turns out to be a particular case, while improved linear convergence is shown whenever the composite functional $F$ is $\mu$-strongly convex ($\mu>0$) and an estimate on the Lipschitz constant $L_f$ is available and used as an input to find admissible gradient parameters $\tau>0$.
 We refer the reader to \cite{Nesterov2005,Nesterov2013,Tseng2008} for similar results proved for variants of FISTA.